sfc-gh-akelkar/pdf-ocr-with-position/QUICKSTART.md

 **Common Questions:**

 **Q: Can I use my own PDF?**
 A: Yes!
-Upload any PDF to the `@pdf` stage and change `'Prot_000.pdf'` in the query.
+Upload any PDF to the `@PDF_STAGE` and change `'Prot_000.pdf'` in the queries.

 **Q: Why is the output so long?**
 A: The UDF extracts EVERY text box with coordinates.
 A 100-page PDF might have 5,000+ text boxes.

 **Q: Is this production-ready?**
-A: Phase 0 is a baseline.
-Future phases add the structure needed for production (tables, sections, LLM integration).
+A: Yes!
+The solution includes auto-processing for new PDFs and can be accessed via Snowflake Intelligence UI.

 **Q: How does this compare to other solutions?**
-A: Unlike AISQL/ParseDoc, this maintains **position data** and enables **precise citations** - critical for GCP compliance.
+A: Unlike generic RAG tools, this maintains **position data** and enables **precise citations** - critical for GCP compliance in regulated industries.

 ---

 **Ready?** Open `pdf-ocr-with-position.ipynb` in Snowflake and let's go! 🚀